anakadote/ImageManager/readme.md

 # Image Resizing and Cropping Package for Laravel 4

-This Laravel package provides a convenient way of resizing and cropping images.
+This Laravel 4 package provides a convenient way of resizing and cropping images.

+## Laravel 5

+If you're using Laravel 5, then [use this package instead](https://github.com/anakadote/ImageManager-for-Laravel-5).

+## Installation

 Begin by installing this package through Composer.
 Edit your project's `composer.json` file to require `anakadote/image-manager`.